1. ProTop Knowledge Base

 */15 * * * * [PROTOPDIR]/bin/logmon.sh >> [PROTOPDIR]/log/logmon.log 2>&1

-Creating a new simple log monitor type
+Creating your own simple log monitor type

 It is a good practice to logically separate rule sets for a specific topic in different monitor types.
 You can create a custom log type simply by following these steps: